-Yet it fits and I and WE are doing more than just “throwing parties” as I have heard being referenced to as a ‘curated event’.
-Well, not really in the ‘strictest sense’ of the term, but in a more broad sense, Yes.
+I have heard simply a social gathering or even just a party referred to as a ‘curated event’.
+I would think, “Well, not really in the ‘strictest sense’ of the term, but in a more broad sense, Yes.”

-“Dontraneil “Don Dada Kwame Tumi” Clayborne is the founder and creator of Afrispora™ and Afrispora Worldwide™and AFRISPORA.com, organizer of a wide range of socio-cultural and politico-economic endeavors, and an Urban Planning doctoral candidate at UCLA (graduation date 2011).
-Dontraneil also teaches African, World, African-American and U.S. History as a professor at Santa Monica college [Los Angeles Southwest College].
+Dontraneil “Don Dada Kwame Tumi” Clayborne is the founder and creator of Afrispora™ and Afrispora Worldwide™and Afrispora.com, organizer of a wide range of socio-cultural and politico-economic endeavors, and an Urban Planning doctoral candidate at UCLA (graduation date 2011)[I EARNED my doctorate in Urban Planning in 2012].

 Dontraneil was born in ‘South Central’ L.A., near 54th Street and Central Avenue (Wikipedia content).
 Much of his family has lived in this area dating from 1942 until the present.
 As a youth, he attended eight elementary schools from South Central L.A. to Watts to Inglewood and elsewhere, then in Orange County and San Diego counties before returning to L.A.
-During his time in high school, first the Jungle Brothers and De la Soul, then A Tribe Called Quest changed how he looked at music and popular culture in general.
+During his time in high school, first the Jungle Brothers and De La Soul, then A Tribe Called Quest changed how he looked at music and popular culture in general.
 He discovered music that allowed him to tap into a cultural network that fit into his world views.

 Dontraneil is particularly proud of an essay he wrote in high school about the life and accomplishments of W.E.B.
 Du Bois.
-The experience of writing the essay and winning a second place prize, along with an awareness of his family history, sparked Dontraneil’s quest for knowledge of self.
+The experience of writing the essay and winning a second-place prize, along with an awareness of his family history, sparked Dontraneil’s quest for knowledge of self.
 Du Bois would become one of the main catalysts for his intellectual development as a teenager and throughout his life.

-After high school, Dontraneil went on to obtain a double major B.A. in Third World Studies and History at University of California, San Diego.
+After high school, Dontraneil went on to obtain a double major B.A. in Third World Studies and History at [the] University of California, San Diego.
 During his junior year, he studied abroad for eight months at the University of Ghana, Legon in West Africa.
 While in college, Dontraneil listened to a lot of music, ranging from the Artifacts, Boogiemonsters, the Roots, Freestyle Fellowship, Gin Blossoms, Alice and Chains, Porno for Pyros, Craig Mack, Cypress Hill, the Nonce, Anita Baker, and more.
 Since high school and college, his personal and academic life have been shaped and inspired by the literary likes of Mariama Ba, Oscar Wilde, Albert Camus, W.E.B.
 Du Bois and musical likes of the KRS-One, Fela Kuti, Souls of Mischief, Incognito, Miles Davis, Max Roach, Omar Lye Fook, J Davey, Dibiase, J. Bizness, N/A, GB, Phonte, Open Mike Eagle and Dr. Who Dat up to today.

 Following a summer of service as an AFL-CIO Union activist, Dontraneil moved to Washington, DC to attend graduate school at a Howard University.
-Once in the nation’s capitol, he worked a plethora of odd jobs ranging from a youth hostel to web development and database management.
+Once in the nation’s capital, he worked a plethora of odd jobs ranging from a youth hostel to web development and database management.
 In 1998 he obtained a Masters of Arts degree in History (major field: African history-minor field: Public history).
 That same year, Dontraneil had developed the basic concepts of what would later become Afrispora™.
-The vision was to use online tools to make real world cultural events more widely known.
+The vision was to use online tools to make real-world cultural events more widely known.